Red fox: Communication

-Body language

 Red fox body language consists of movements of the ears, tail and postures, with their body markings emphasising certain gestures.
 Postures can be divided into aggressive/dominant and fearful/submissive categories.
 Some postures may blend the two together.

 Inquisitive foxes will rotate and flick their ears whilst sniffing.
 Playful individuals will perk their ears and rise on their hind legs.
 Male foxes courting females, or after successfully evicting intruders, will turn their ears outwardly, and raise their tails in a horizontal position, with the tips raised upward.
 When afraid, red foxes grin in submission, arching their backs, curving their bodies, crouching their legs and lashing their tails back and forth with their ears pointing backwards and pressed against their skulls.
 When merely expressing submission to a dominant animal, the posture is similar, but without arching the back or curving the body.
 Submissive foxes will approach dominant animals in a low posture, so that their muzzles reach up in greeting.
 When two evenly matched foxes confront each other over food, they approach each other sideways and push against each other's flanks, betraying a mixture of fear and aggression through lashing tails and arched backs without crouching and pulling their ears back without flattening them against their skulls.
 When launching an assertive attack, red foxes approach directly rather than sideways, with their tails aloft and their ears rotated sideways.
 During such fights, red foxes will stand on each other's upper bodies with their forelegs, using open mouthed threats.
 Such fights typically only occur among juveniles or adults of the same sex.

-Vocalisations

 Red foxes have a wide vocal range, and produce different sounds spanning five octaves, which grade into each other.
 Recent analyses identify 12 different sounds produced by adults and 8 by kits.
 The majority of sounds can be divided into "contact" and "interaction" calls.
 The former vary according to the distance between individuals, while the latter vary according to the level of aggression.